robak86/hardwired/README.md

 Scope configuration is used for creating a new scope.

-- It allows binding definitions for the **transient** and **scoped** lifetimes for the current scope and all descendant scopes, as bindings are cascading.
-The cascading stops when some descendant scope rebinds the same definition.
+- It allows binding definitions for the **transient** and **scoped** lifetimes for the current scope, also including all descendant scopes.
-- Binding a definition doesn’t mean that the actual instance is inherited by the descending scopes.
-The only exception is a binding that provides a static value.
-In that case, descendant scopes will get exactly that value.
-Additionally, it is possible to explicitly inherit a value from the parent scope using the `toInherited()`.
+- Scope configuration has access to the parent container for configuring the scope dynamically based on values from the parent scope.
-- Scope configuration allows using the parent container for configuring the scope dynamically based on values from the parent scope.
+- Additionally, it's possible to make a new scope inherit selected scoped instances from the parent

 #### Defining scope configuration